-To attach this metal part to the table saw fence, drill two holes at the same width as the sides of the table saw fence.
+To attach this metal part to the DIY table saw fence, drill two holes at the same width as the sides of the guide.

 The holes can be much larger than the screws, so you can adjust the clamp.

-Now attach this metal clamp to the bottom of the table saw fence with screws and washers.
+Now attach this metal clamp to the bottom of the DIY table saw fence with screws and washers.

 Do not tighten yet so that you can later adjust the clamping system.

-Place the table saw fence on the table saw but do not clamp it yet.
+Place the new guide on the table-top, but do not clamp it yet.

 Now go to the metal clamp and push it against the tabletop.

 When you tighten the guide, this metal clamp will press against the tabletop.

-You have now converted the weak table saw fence into a sturdy and reliable table saw fence.
+You have now converted the weak table saw guide into a sturdy and reliable one.

 Upgrade 2 | Installing a T-track

-In order to make a slot in your table saw fence, detach this side from the table saw fence so you could make a slot in it where the T-track fits in.
+In order to make a slot in your guide, detach this side from the guide, so you could make a slot in it where the T-track fits in.

 To make this slot easily you can use my homemade Kerfmaker idea.

 First, you measure the thickness of the saw blade, and then you set the thickness of the slot you want to make.

-By setting the Kerfmaker along the table saw fence you can make perfect slots.
+By setting the Kerfmaker along the guide, you can make perfect slots.

 Afterward, you can update the slot with a chisel and mount the T-track with screws.

-Once the T-track is installed you can assemble the new guide onto the original Makita table saw fence.
+Once the T-track is installed, you can assemble the new guide onto the original Makita table saw fence.

 Upgrade 3 | Making a push stick organizer

-Because I would always have my push stick at hand when working with my table saw, I made this push stick holder.
+Because I would always have my push stick at hand when making cuts with this saw, I made this push stick holder.

-I can attach this to the table saw fence via the T-track.
+I can attach this to the table saw guide via the T-track.

 For this, you need to make a box of plywood in which your push stick fits.

-At the back, you need to place two hexagon wood bolts at the same height as the T-track of the table saw fence.
+At the back, you need to place two hexagon wood bolts at the same height as the T-track of the table saw guide.

 Like that, you can easily attach the push stick holder and move or detach it if necessary.